Tobacco display ban: Effects

-The long term effects of these policies cannot be proven as insufficient evidence currently exists.
-Some studies have been undertaken and others are ongoing.
+The World Health Organization(WHO)/Europe reported that display bans reduce smokers’ reported exposure to tobacco advertising and curb impulse purchases, supporting their use as part of comprehensive Tobacco Advertising, Promotion and Sponsorship (TAPS) measures.

 Opponents of tobacco display bans claim that the regulations have caused shops to close as a result of costs associated with the ban, and that the bans have caused the proportion of illegal or 'contraband' cigarettes sold to increase.
 Following the 2007 ban in Canada, in the span of 2–3 years a reduction of 5% of illegal cigarettes was observed: 20.7 per cent of cigarettes sold in 2010 were illegal (down from 25.1% in 2008), and 15 per cent of convenience stores have closed.

 In Iceland 30 per cent of smaller shops have closed.
 It is not yet clear whether the shop closures were linked to the tobacco display ban or the significant wider economic issues affecting Iceland during the period in question.

 Proponents of tobacco display bans argue that some of the stores have closed for other reasons, such as the prevailing economic conditions or a downward trend in smoking levels.
 Proponents point to the lack of evidence to prove significant negative unintended consequences.
 They note that the few studies that have been undertaken at best show a correlation between certain trends, but stress that does not prove causation between the ban and alleged increases in shop closures, nor smoking levels.

 In the August 2010 issue of Pediatrics it is argued that young people who visit tobacco stores frequently smoke more often than their peers.